NamespaceV/NamespaceV.github.io/BoardgameManuals/DinosaurIsland.md

 - now add points from objectives
 - add points per dino shown on dino tile
+- -10VP per each dino recipe with no dinos on it
 - add points on attraction tiles
 - add 1 VP per 5 $